Pratik0188/Project2SE/README.md

 - **Community Safety and Well-being**: Content reporting promotes a positive experience, encouraging participation in a safe and integrity-focused platform.

----

-## Iteration 3: Increased Complexity in a User Story

-**Change Event:** We adjusted the user story **Rate a Post** from an initial estimate of 5 days to 10 days due to increased complexity.

-**Developers:** 2

-**Selected User Stories for Iteration 3:**

-- **Rate a Post**
-  **Adjusted Estimate:** 10 days
-  **Priority:** 30

-**Total Estimate:** 10 days

-**Discussion of Plan:** This iteration focuses on the Rate a Post feature to enhance user engagement and feedback.
-Dedicating our efforts here ensures a high-quality implementation.

-**Discussion of Changes:**
-The increased complexity required us to dedicate the entire iteration to this story, ensuring a robust rating feature, but delaying other planned functionalities.

-**Effect:**  This focus improved the rating feature's quality, enhancing user feedback mechanisms, while postponing some functionalities to future iterations.

----

 ## Iteration 3: Increased Complexity in a User Story